openwallet-foundation/credo-ts/README.md

 If you don't want to install the dependencies yourself, the [Dockerfile](./Dockerfile) contains everything needed to get started with the framework.
 See [Usage with Docker](#usage-with-docker) for more information.

-> If you're having trouble running this project, please the the [troubleshooting](./TROUBLESHOOTING.md) section.
+> If you're having trouble running this project, please read the [troubleshooting](./TROUBLESHOOTING.md) section.
 It contains the most common errors that arise when first installing libindy.

 > NOTE: The package is not tested in multiple versions of Node at the moment.
 If you're having trouble installing dependencies or running the framework know that at least **Node v12 DOES WORK** and **Node v14 DOES NOT WORk**.